 Who should deal with an employee's grievance?

 The person appointed to deal with a grievance should be objective and should not have been involved in the issues giving rise to the employee's complaint.
-An appropriate person may have had some training on how to deal with grievances, but as a minimum should familiarise him- or herself with the company grievance procedure and the Acas code of practice on disciplinary and grievance procedures.
+An appropriate person may have had some training on how to deal with grievances, but as a minimum should familiarise themselves with the company grievance procedure and the Acas code of practice on disciplinary and grievance procedures.